wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.I.4

 <p class=fip id=p4>
-4.&emsp;Teaching and learning are your greatest strengths now, because they enable you to change your mind and help others to change theirs.
+4. Teaching and learning are your greatest strengths now, because they enable you to change your mind and help others to change theirs.
 <sup>2</sup>Refusing to change your mind will not prove that the separation has not occurred.
 <sup>3</sup>The dreamer who doubts the reality of his dream while he is still dreaming is not really healing his split mind.
 <sup>4</sup>You dream of a separated ego and believe in a world that rests upon it.